-In addition to this work, the council will continue to address internal audit recommendations arising from their review of Norwich Regeneration Ltd. These findings will also inform the setup of robust governance arrangements being put in place in respect of the joint venture insourcing project.
+The council will continue to address internal audit recommendations arising from their review of Norwich Regeneration Ltd. These findings will also inform the setup of robust governance arrangements being put in place in respect of the joint venture insourcing project.